chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 SHALL be 0xff02.
 Clients MUST ignore any ESNIKeys structure with a version they do not understand.
 [[NOTE: This means that the RFC will presumably have a nonzero value.]]

-checksum
-: The first four (4) octets of the SHA-256 message digest {{RFC6234}}
-of the ESNIKeys structure.
-For the purpose of computing the checksum, the value of the "checksum" field MUST be set to zero.

 public_name
 : The non-empty name of the entity trusted to update these encryption keys.